odiso/dashing-pingdom-uptime/README.md

 Dashing (http://shopify.github.io/dashing/) widget to display Pingdom Uptime of selected check

-I'm sorry if the code is not very well, but I had never made ruby and I'm not a developer, so be indulgent with me
+I'm sorry if the code is not very good, but I have never use ruby before and I'm not a developer, so please be indulgent with me

 ##Dependencies